iams3cond/misc/assignments/assignment3/handout.md

 Here, each `(i:j)` pair represents a data element `i` and its rank `j`.
 It's up to you whether you print this all on one space delimited line or with newlines (as above).
 For testing purposes however, it might be helpful to have an overloaded version of `toString` which takes a `bool` indicating whether or not the returned string should contain newlines.
-That is, something like:
+For example:

 ```c++
 //an overloaded toString which assumes the user wants newlines in the resulting string